MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 If you're embedding for non-Power BI users (app owns data), which is typically an ISV scenario, then this article is for you!
 Configure the embed token to account for the user and role.

 If you're embedding to Power BI users (user owns data), within your organization, RLS works the same as it does within the Power BI service directly.
 There's nothing more you need to do in your application.
-For more information, see [Row-Level security (RLS) with Power BI](../service-admin-rls.md).
+For more information, see [Row-Level security (RLS) with Power BI](../../service-admin-rls.md).

 ![Items involved with Row-Level Security.](media/embedded-row-level-security/powerbi-embedded-rls-components.png)

-To take advantage of RLS, it’s important you understand three main concepts; Users, Roles, and Rules.
-Let’s take a closer look at these concepts:
+To take advantage of RLS, it's important you understand three main concepts; Users, Roles, and Rules.
+Let's take a closer look at these concepts:

 **Users** – End users viewing the artifact (dashboard, tile, report, or dataset).
 In Power BI Embedded, users are identified by the username property in an embed token.

 **Roles** – Users belong to roles.
 A role is a container for rules and can be named something like *Sales Manager* or *Sales Rep*.
 You create roles within Power BI Desktop.
-For more information, see [Row-level security (RLS) with Power BI Desktop](../desktop-rls.md).
+For more information, see [Row-level security (RLS) with Power BI Desktop](../../desktop-rls.md).

 **Rules** – Roles have rules, and those rules are the actual filters that are going to be applied to the data.
-The rules could be as simple as “Country = USA” or something much more dynamic.
+The rules could be as simple as "Country = USA" or something much more dynamic.
 For the rest of this article, there's an example of authoring RLS, and then consuming that within an embedded application.
 Our example uses the [Retail Analysis Sample](https://go.microsoft.com/fwlink/?LinkID=780547) PBIX file.

 ![Report example](media/embedded-row-level-security/powerbi-embedded-report-example.png)